geoportti/geoinformatics-days/source/index.rst

 Venue
 ======

-The event will be held at: **Porthania building, the City Centre Campus, University of Helsinki**, Helsinki, Finland.
+The event will be held at: **Porthania Building, the City Centre Campus, University of Helsinki**, Helsinki, Finland.

 ..
 Porthania, aula
 ..
 DAY 1: Porthania, PIII + Porthania, P673